-The Carbon County Specific Purpose Tax Joint Powers Board (the Board) was created for the purpose of financing and constructing certain improvements to the Carbon Building.
+The Carbon County Specific Purpose Tax Joint Powers Board (the Board) was created for the purpose of financing and constructing certain improvements to the Carbon buildings and throughout the County.
 The County entered into a lease agreement with the Board wherein the County leases the building improvements from the Board as they are constructed.
 The Board operates independently from the County and receives an independent financial statement audit each year.
 The Board's audited financial statements can be obtained from the County Treasurer.